metamn/rough-hands/README.md

 ### Products

-There are six original demo products, and the rest imported from the WooCommerce sample data to make pagination work.
+There are six original demo products, and the rest are imported from the WooCommerce sample data to make pagination work.

 ### Menu, Sidebar and Footer